Hosting Shiny on Amazon EC2

 EC2 launch instance.

-Step 1: There is an extensive range of machine images to choose from, but we will select the Ubuntu Server.
+Step 1: From the various machine images we will select the Ubuntu Server.

 Select a machine image.